evrentan/java-examples/java-removeif-removeall-example/README.md

 ```

 ## removeAll()
-The removeAll() method only removes those elements of the Collection that are contained in the specified collection.
+The removeAll() method only removes the elements of the specified collection that are contained in the provided collection.

 Syntax: